WHY DID MY CHILD GET PSC?

 HOW WILL PSC AFFECT THE LIFE OF MY CHILD?

-The majority of children with PSC can have a normal quality of life, and do not experience any liver-related symptoms or pain.
+The majority of children with PSC can have a normal quality of life, and may not experience any liver-related symptoms or pain.
 Most are able to participate in desired activities.

 - If and when the spleen becomes enlarged, there may be some physical activity limitations, such as avoidance of contact sports

-- These issues regarding activities and lifestyle should be discussed with your child’s hepatologist/gastroenterologist
+- Issues regarding activities and lifestyle should be discussed with your child’s hepatologist/gastroenterologist

 - Children with progressive disease may require more frequent monitoring, clinic visits, hospital admissions, and occasionally liver transplantation